Cycle Massachusetts – State Bike Tour

 We ride through mostly rural areas with quiet roads, so you can experience forest and farms and our quaint New England villages.

 Many people are surprised to find out how hilly our state can be.
 But we try to keep things mellow while also providing options for people to stretch themselves.
 And just in case you aren’t up to riding all of a day’s route, your registration includes our Headstart Drop-Off Service which will allow you to start up to 20 miles into the route.

 Overnight accommodations are usually at schools.
 We stay two nights each at three different schools; a private school, a small liberal arts college, and a pretty public school with a nearby brewery and lots of outdoor activities.

-We know how much you values good food and we aim please with delicious breakfasts and dinners every day.
+We know how much you value good food and we aim to please with delicious breakfasts and dinners every day.